alvarogarcia7/quakk-kata-java/README.md

 The client reads the input you write, showing the results of that command (if any).

-all commands are case sensitive:
+Description of the commands (all are case sensitive):

   * posting: ``<user name> -> <message>``
   * reading: ``<user name>``